ThisIsWanCat/CEH_Notes/Engage3.md

 # Test website for clickjacking
-If ClickJackPOC.py doesn't work, www.clickjacker.io
+If ClickJackPOC.py doesn't work, try www.clickjacker.io

 # Finding HTTP and Web servers for websites
 - Can use http-recon